Causes & Risk Factors

 Testicular cancer is more common in white men than in African‑Caribbean or Asian men.

-If you are HIV positive you have an increased risk of developing testicular cancer.
-There is an especially increased risk of a type of testicular cancer called seminoma.
+If you are HIV-positive, you may have a slightly increased risk of developing testicular cancer.

 Factors that do not increase testicular cancer risk

-There is no evidence to suggest that injury to a testicle increases your risk of getting cancer.
-But an injury to a testicle or to the groin may bring a testicular cancer to your doctor’s attention.
+There is no evidence to suggest that injury to a testicle increases your risk of getting testicular cancer.
+But an injury to a testicle or the groin may bring possible symptoms of testicular cancer to your doctor’s attention.

 Having a vasectomy does not increase the risk of getting testicular cancer.